ForgingAntiquity/forgingantiquity.github.io/gallerycomposites.md

 ### Types of papyrus forgery: Composites

-One of the most common types of fake are composites made by sticking together a number of fragments from genuine papyri.
+One of the most common category of fakes is composites made by sticking together a number of fragments from genuine papyri.
 Sometimes the pieces come from the one original papyrus, but often they are easily recognisable because clearly separate